 If you are a collector, just make sure you try to keep the book in as pristine condition as possible.
 The value of a book is logarithmic based on every increased level of its condition.

-Note, the giveaway is over.
-Thanks to all who participated.
-BTNT made the Wall Street Journal bestseller list and will be reprinted with a new cover with emblem within the next six months.
-As a result, the first edition and signed first editions will be more rare!
+Upon release, Buy This, Not That became an instant Wall Street Journal bestseller.
+My book will be reprinted with a new cover with emblem within the next six months.
+As a result, the first edition and signed first editions with stamps will be even more rare!